anypoint-web-components/awc/docs/overlay-mixin.md

 `nocancelonoutsideclick` properties. `close()` should be called explicitly by the implementer when the user interacts with a control in the overlay element.
-When the dialog is canceled, the overlay fires an 'iron-overlay-canceled' event.
+When the dialog is canceled, the overlay fires an 'canceled' event.
 Call `preventDefault` on this event to prevent the overlay from closing.

 ### Positioning

 By default the element is sized and positioned to fit and centered inside the window.
 You can position and size it manually using CSS.
-See `ArcFitMixin`.
+See `FitMixin`.

 ### Backdrop

 Set the `withbackdrop` attribute to display a backdrop behind the overlay.
-The backdrop is appended to `<body>` and is of type `<iron-overlay-backdrop>`.
+The backdrop is appended to `<body>` and is of type `<overlay-backdrop>`.
 See its doc page for styling options.
 In addition, `with-backdrop` will wrap the focus within the content in the light DOM.
 Override the `_focusableNodes` getter to achieve a different behavior.